Intervention/docs/image/v3/introduction/installation.md

 $manager = new ImageManager(new Driver());
 ```

-After installation you are read to [use the image manager](/v3/basics/image-manager) and [read or create image instances](/v3/basics/instantiation).
+After installation you are ready to [use the image manager](/v3/basics/image-manager) and [read or create image instances](/v3/basics/instantiation).